JuliaLang/www.julialang.org/soc/gsoc/numerics.md

 # {{ page.title }}

-For all of these projects, potential mentors are [Steven Johnson](https://github.com/stevengj) and [Simon Byrne](https://github.com/simonbyrne).
+For all of these projects, potential mentors are [Steven Johnson](https://github.com/stevengj).

 # Numerical Linear Algebra